polarsignals/gh-actions-ps-profiling/README.md

 This action can automatically create GitHub deployments with links to your profiling data, making it easy to access the results directly from your GitHub repository.
 For this feature to work, the following parameters must be configured:

 - `project_uuid`: Your Polar Signals Cloud project UUID
+- `github_token`: A GitHub token with the necessary permissions to create deployments to create the link to the profiling data on a Pull Request or commit.

 If any of the required parameters are missing, the deployment creation will be skipped without failing the workflow, and log messages will indicate the reason.